-Cantor Labovitz served as Youth and Community Educator at Temple Aliyah in Needham, MA in 2012-2013, and as the Ritual Director at Temple Emanu-El in Providence, RI from 2009-2012, after graduating with a B.A. in Religion with a concentration in Special Education from Boston University in 2009.
-Hinda attended and worked at Ramah camps in the Berkshires, Wisconsin, and New England.
+Cantor Labovitz served as part-time ba’alat tefilah and tutor at Congregation Kehillath Israel in Brookline, MA, and as the assistant to the conductor for the Zamir Chorale of Boston, where she has been Mary Wolfman Epstein Conducting Fellow (2008-2009) and proud alto in Zamir from 2006-2014.
+She served as the Ritual Director at Temple Emanu-El in Providence, RI from 2009-2012, after graduating with a B.A. in Religion with a concentration in Special Education from Boston University in 2009.
+She attended and worked at Ramah camps in the Berkshires, Wisconsin, and New England.

 Cantor Hinda Labovitz is the mother of twins Judah and Devorah, and Ronen z”l.
 She is in a process of studying the whole Tanakh in Ronen’s memory.

 As she collects, translates, writes, and is inspired by new and ancient prayers, Cantor Labovitz publishes them on http://tekhines.wordpress.com/.